jdiazpena/gemcap/README.md

 It's necessary to have an equilibrium simulation to provide quiescent background conditions.
 It runs for the 24 hour simulated time period just before the desired full simulation time start.
-The equilibrium simulation can be run at a far lower resolution to make it run faster, perhaps 8 or 16 cells per axis is enough unless the simulation has geographically large extants &Gt; 1000 km.
+The equilibrium simulation can be run at a far lower resolution to make it run faster, perhaps 4 or 8 cells per axis is enough unless the simulation has geographically large extants &Gt; 1000 km.

 ### run equilibrium simulation